 The seats are comfortable enough but it’s so much more cozy to rest on the bed watching the scenery go by.

-But it’s good to spend two nights in Kars so you can go and explore nearby Ani for half a day.
+Having said all that it’s worth spending two nights in Kars so you can go and explore the nearby ruins of Ani for half a day.

 The Ani Ruins in Turkey

-There is not much left of this city that used to be home to 100,000 people in it’s heyday 1000 years ago.
+There is not much left of Ani, that used to be home to 100,000 people in its heyday over 1000 years ago.

 Many earthquakes and invasions saw to the destruction of this ancient capital of Armenia.

 But they are restoring some of the buildings and the scenery alone is worth the visit.

-Some small churches perch on the side of gorges.
+Some of the small churches perch on the side of gorges –